Astrium: Satellites

-Astrium Satellites was one of the three business units of Astrium (now Airbus Defence and Space), a subsidiary of EADS (now Airbus).
-It is a European space manufacturer involved in the manufacturing of spacecraft used for science, Earth observation and telecommunications, as well as the equipment and subsystems used therein and related ground systems.
+Astrium Satellites was one of the three business units of Astrium.
+It was specialized in the manufacturing of spacecraft used for science, Earth observation and telecommunications, as well as the equipment and subsystems used therein and related ground systems.

-EADS Astrium Satellites employs around 8,348 people on nine sites in France, Germany, Spain and the United Kingdom,.
-As of 15 October 2012, the CEO of Astrium is Eric Beranger who took over from Evert Dudok who became Astrium Services.
+EADS Astrium Satellites employed around 8,348 people on nine sites in France, Germany, Spain and the United Kingdom.
+As of 15 October 2012, the CEO of Astrium is Eric Beranger who took over from Evert Dudok.

 History

 Astrium was formed in 2000 by the merger of Matra Marconi Space (itself formed from French and British companies) with the space division of DaimlerChrysler Aerospace AG and Computadores Redes e Ingeniería SA.
 Henceforth Astrium was a joint venture between EADS and BAE Systems.

 On 16 June 2003 the minority shareholder, BAE Systems, sold its 25% share to EADS, making EADS the sole shareholder.
 Astrium became EADS Astrium Satellites and in a wider restructuring became the major constituent of EADS Astrium, which also included EADS Astrium Space Transportation and EADS Astrium Services.
 In this restructuring the former Astrium Space Infrastructure division merged with EADS Launchers & Vehicles division to form EADS SPACE Transportation, which became later EADS Astrium Space Transportation.
 Also, Paradigm Secure Communications, initially created by Astrium in the frame of the Skynet 5 contract for the UK Ministry of Defence became the major constituent of EADS SPACE Services.

 CASA Espacio became part of EADS Astrium on 1 January 2004.
 EADS Astrium is the sole shareholder of Infoterra Ltd.

-On 1 July 2006, the French subsidiary of EADS Astrium, EADS Astrium SAS, merged with other French subsidiaries of EADS Space (especially EADS Space Transportation).
-The name of the new company is Astrium SAS.
+On 1 July 2006, the French division of EADS Astrium, EADS Astrium SAS, merged with other French subsidiaries of EADS Space (especially EADS Space Transportation).
+The name of the new company thus became Astrium SAS.
 Equivalent mergers have been achieved in 2006 in the other countries.
-The EADS group does not communicate about these mergers, excepted when required by the law, such as in contractual documents.